 I got myself in the town as early as I could so I would go around and understand the event's schedule.
 Amfissa is a beautiful town with many restored old buildings.
 You can find many nice traditional cafes and taverns around with delicious comfort food.

-I found out that the parade would start from the local art workshop where many of the participants would go and paint their faces and prepare themselves instead of doing this at home.
+I found out that the parade would start at the local art workshop where many of the participants would go and paint their faces and prepare themselves instead of doing this at home.
 I headed to that place and indeed at around five in the afternoon, many people were there getting ready to take part in the event.

 The night starts to fall and the music plays in the streets.
 Everything starts to fall into place, as the night makes everything look spookier, even the little fairies.
 People start to gather around soon before the parade will start.